openknowledge-archive/opsmanual/sysadmin/services/hosting.rst

 -  UK cloud servers:

 ``   £29.22/GB  *  total memory of all Linux VMs +   £37.96/GB  *  total memory of all Windows VMs +   £73.05     *  total number of managed VMs +   £65.00        (if there is at least 1 managed VM) +  £120.00/TB  *  total outgoing traffic``

-Remarks:

--  New features are first rolled out in the US cloud.
--  Managed and unmanaged cloud servers can only be adminstered with separate Rackspace accounts. :-(
--  For my customers, traffic costs have been neglectable so far.

 Sources
 -------